rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

 Do you want to configure a new storage pool? (yes/no) [default=yes]:
 ```

-This seems counter-intuitive.
-You have already created your ZFS pool, but it will become clear in a later question.
+This seems counterintuitive.
+You have already created your ZFS pool, but it will be clear in a later question.
 Accept the default.

 ```text
 Name of the new storage pool [default=default]: storage
 ```

-Leaving this "default" is an option, but for clarity, using the same name you gave our ZFS pool is better.
+Leaving this "default" is an option, but using the same name you gave our ZFS pool is better for clarity.

 ```text
 Name of the storage backend to use (btrfs, dir, lvm, zfs, ceph) [default=zfs]: